XRPLF/xrpl-dev-portal/content/concept-signatures.md

 Here's an overview of some of the more common signature-related fields used in the XRP Ledger.

+***TODO: address from Ryan: Where would you see these fields?
+Either address in text -- or ensure that this is answered via the flow diagram discussed below.***

 ***TODO: JHA fix the IA here.
 Also need to more clearly express the single-signer flow vs multi-signer flow.
 Provide a flow diagram.
 Also need to move some conceptual content out of "Authorizing Transactions" and "Signing and Submitting Transactions" and put it in this doc.***

 ## `SigningPubKey` (top-level)